DETAILED ACTION

 As per Claim 2, the rejection of Claim 1 is incorporated; and Yu further discloses:

-wherein the first execution result comprises a first instruction and a second instruction, wherein the first instruction is a second execution result corresponding to an executed script instruction in the target script file (paragraph [0070], “S105: In response to this request, the application server 200 sends the application package of the ‘News.com’ quick application to the intelligent terminal 300.”; paragraph [0072], “S106: After receiving the application package sent by the application server 200, the intelligent terminal 300 initializes the quick application, and parses the application package to obtain a URL of data required for first screen display of the quick application.”; paragraph [0078], “[…] the intelligent terminal executes the acceleration script, and requests, from the third-party server 400 based on the URL obtained through parsing, the data required for the first screen display.
+wherein the first execution result of the target script file comprises a first instruction and a second instruction, wherein the first instruction is a second execution result corresponding to an executed script instruction in the target script file (paragraph [0070], “S105: In response to this request, the application server 200 sends the application package of the ‘News.com’ quick application to the intelligent terminal 300.”; paragraph [0072], “S106: After receiving the application package sent by the application server 200, the intelligent terminal 300 initializes the quick application, and parses the application package to obtain a URL of data required for first screen display of the quick application.”; paragraph [0078], “[…] the intelligent terminal executes the acceleration script, and requests, from the third-party server 400 based on the URL obtained through parsing, the data required for the first screen display.
 After downloading of the application package is completed, the intelligent terminal 300 initializes the quick application.”).

 wherein the second instruction is a to-be-executed script instruction in the target script file, and wherein the method further comprises: